A gastric ulcer is a sore in the lining of the stomach.

 Factors that increase your chances of gastric ulcer include:

 Gastric ulcers do not always cause symptoms.
-Symptoms may come and go.
-Food or fluids sometimes make symptoms better.
-Having an empty stomach may make symptoms worse.
-However, symptoms can occur at any time.
+Symptoms may come and go and can occur at any time.
+Having an empty stomach may make them worse.
+Symptoms may include:

-A perforated ulcer is a break through the wall of the stomach.
+An ulcer can break through the wall of the stomach.
+It is called a perforated ulcer.
 It causes sudden and severe pain.

 To help reduce the chances of a gastric ulcer from NSAIDs:

 Canadian Association of Gastroenterology

 Fashner J, Gitu AC.
 Diagnosis and treatment of peptic ulcer disease and H. pylori infection.
 Am Fam Physician.
 2015;91(4):236-242.

 Peptic ulcer disease.
 American College of Gastroenterology website.
 Available at: http://patients.gi.org/topics/peptic-ulcer-disease.
 Accessed January 13, 2020.

 Peptic ulcer disease.
 EBSCO DynaMed Plus website.
 Available at:http://www.dynamed.com/topics/dmp~AN~T116374/Peptic-ulcer-disease.
 Updated April 2, 2018.
 Accessed January 13, 2020.